danielgafni/dagster-ray/README.md

 - Timeouts via `activeDeadlineSeconds`

 When added as resource dependency to an `@op/@asset`, the `KubeRayInteractiveJob`:
-- Creates a suspended `RayJob` and waits for the underlying `RayCluster` to become ready
+- Creates a "paused" `RayJob`
+- Waits for the underlying `RayCluster` to become ready
-- Connects to the cluster in client mode with `ray.init` and annotates the `RayJob` with the job submission ID
-- The normal `RayJob` lifecycle continues afterwards
+- Connects to the cluster in client mode with `ray.init` and annotates the `RayJob` with the job submission ID.
+The normal `RayJob` lifecycle continues afterwards.

+> ![NOTE]
+> These actions happen automatically by default, but this is configurable.
+The user may proceed with them manually on-demand.

 Examples: